Bridei I: Personal life

-Bridei is suggested to have been the son of Maelgwn Gwynedd by John Morris in his Age of Arthur, where he is referred to in passing as "...
+Bridei is suggested to have been the son of Maelgwn Gwynedd by John Morris in his The Age of Arthur, where he is referred to in passing as "...
 Bridei, son of Maelgwn, the mighty king of north Wales, ...".
 Though the book has been a commercial success, it is disparaged by historians as an unreliable source of "misleading and misguided" information.

 Bridei's death was reported in the 580s, perhaps in battle against Pictish rivals in Circinn, an area thought to correspond with the Mearns.
-The lists of kings in the Pictish Chronicle agree that Bridei was followed by Gartnait son of Domelch.
+The lists of kings in the Pictish Chronicle agree that Bridei was followed by Gartnait son of Domelch (Garnait II).